pingcap/docs-cn/dev/reference/tools/tidb-binlog/tidb-binlog-kafka.md

     # the number of SQL statements in a single transaction that is output to the downstream database (default 1)
     txn-batch = 1

-    # to synchronize the downstream concurrency number, and a bigger value means better throughput performance (default 1)
+    # to replicate the downstream concurrency number, and a bigger value means better throughput performance (default 1)
     worker-count = 1

     # whether to disable dispatching sqls in a single binlog;
-    # if you set the value to true, it is restored into a single transaction to synchronize in the order of each binlog (If the downstream service type is "mysql", set the value to false)
+    # if you set the value to true, it is restored into a single transaction to replicate in the order of each binlog (If the downstream service type is "mysql", set the value to false)
     disable-dispatch = false

     # the downstream service type of Drainer (default "mysql")